Glass Wonders and Downtown Attractions in Corning, New York

 “Play and learn” seemed to be the motto of the exhibits.
-In one afternoon, we caught a hot glass show, flameworking demo, bent glass, broke glass, learnt the basics of glassmaking and gained an understanding of optical fiber.
+In one afternoon, we caught a hot glass show, flameworking demo, bent glass, broke glass, learned the basics of glass making and gained an understanding of optical fiber.
 All in a day’s work.

 Walking out of the museum, we crossed the Centerway Bridge (also known as the Pedestrian Bridge) spanning the Chemung River and came across a bunch of runners doing the last lap of the Wineglass Marathon.